 Towncrest neighborhood revitalization focus of May 14 presentation

-The City of Iowa City Planning and Community Development Department worked with business students at the University of Iowa this spring on ways to revitalize the Towncrest neighborhood in Iowa City—an area the City has been working on redeveloping for a number of years.
-The UI students will present their final recommendations to elected officials, City of Iowa City staff, business owners, and the general public at 3 p.m.
-Tuesday, May 14 in Emma Harvat Hall, City Hall, 410 E. Washington Street.
+The City of Iowa City Neighborhood and Development Services Department worked with business students at the University of Iowa this spring on ways to revitalize the Towncrest neighborhood in Iowa City—an area the City has been working on redeveloping for a number of years.
+The UI students presented their final recommendations to elected officials, City of Iowa City staff, business owners, and the general public at 3 p.m.
+Tuesday, May 14, 2013 in Emma Harvat Hall, City Hall, 410 E. Washington Street.

 What's New - Highlights and Project Updates

 The City’s Economic Development Division has prepared an urban renewal plan for the Towncrest area that includes implementation of a Tax-Incentive Financing (TIF) district and funding for façade improvements as well as for new construction or reconstruction of existing commercial spaces.